NooboT244/CPP_Templates/README.md

 ## 🔧 What's Inside?
 - Templates/Global.cpp (It contains fast I/O and Test-case handling function)
+- Templates/BinarySearch.cpp (To find a item from large set of data)
 ---

 ## 📌 How to Use